nusofthq/avchat-documentation/drupal7.md

 scroll to the bottom and press <kbd>Save configuration</kbd>.

 <h3>Enter the chat and insert the license key</h3>
 Now close the Modules modal and click on `Flash Video Chat` link in the main menu to open the page with AVChat on it.
-The pre-filled AVChat login screen will show up, click `[Connect]`.
+The pre-filled AVChat login screen will show up, click `[Enter Chat]`.
 AVChat will now connect to the media server and ask you for the license key.

 Enter the key (It's in your [private client/trial area](https://nusofthq.com/c/)) and press `[Submit]`.